patrickbarks/birds-neonics/README.md

 **cartography.R** Geographic analyses to assign BBS routes to counties (`data/route-county-start.csv`), and estimate the proportion of land area devoted to cultivated crops around each BBS route (`data/landcover-route.csv`).
 Also creates a grid of quadrats laid overtop the contiguous USA, and assigns BBS routes to quadrats (`data/route-quadrat.csv`).
 Also produces various shapefiles for plotting.

 **build-epest.R** Arrange the various EPest data tables into a single data frame (saved as `data/epest-merge.csv`).
-Also produces data frames for total neonicotinoid use in each county and year scaled by county area (`data/neonic-county-year.csv`), average annual neonicotinoid use in each county over the period 2005-2012 scaled by county area (`data/neonic-county-mean-2005-2012.csv`), and average annual imidacloprid use in each county over the period 2005-2012 scaled by county area (`data/imidacloprid-county-mean-2005-2012.csv`).
+Also produce data frames for total neonicotinoid use in each county and year scaled by county area (`data/neonic-county-year.csv`), average annual neonicotinoid use in each county over the period 2005-2012 scaled by county area (`data/neonic-county-mean-2005-2012.csv`), and average annual imidacloprid use in each county over the period 2005-2012 scaled by county area (`data/imidacloprid-county-mean-2005-2012.csv`).

-**model-spp-[TYPE].R** Fit species-level models using the [RStan library](http://mc-stan.org/users/interfaces/rstan), and saves resulting stanfit objects to the folder `stanfit/`.
+**model-spp-[TYPE].R** Fit species-level models using the [RStan library](http://mc-stan.org/users/interfaces/rstan), and save resulting stanfit objects to the folder `stanfit/`.
 These scripts were run on Amazon Web Service EC2 instances (type c4.xlarge).
 For a given model type and time period, the run-time for the full list of 28 species on a single instance was on the order of 72 hours.

 **get-post-summary-[TYPE].R** Extract model diagnostics and posterior samples for parameters of interest, from each of the species-level models (i.e. from the stanfit objects in the folder `stanfit/`).
 Resulting summaries are saved as `analysis/post-summary-spp-[TYPE].csv`.

-**model-aggregate.R** Fit aggregation models (i.e. models to aggregate parameters of interest across species and regions) using RStan, and saves resulting summaries as `analysis/post-summary-agg-[TYPE].RData`.
+**model-aggregate.R** Fit aggregation models (i.e. models to aggregate parameters of interest across species and regions) using RStan, and save resulting summaries as `analysis/post-summary-agg-[TYPE].RData`.

 **plot.R** Generate all figures within manuscript.